Learn something new every day More Info... by email

 Skeletal muscle tissue is one of three types of muscle tissue commonly found in the body, along with cardiac and smooth muscle tissue.
 Skeletal muscle tissue generally allows for physical movements of all sorts.
 Skeletal muscles usually function in pairs, and their control is typically voluntary.
 Skeletal muscles are made up of skeletal muscle fibers, or cells.
 There are typically two types of skeletal muscle fibers found in humans, each one with unique properties.

-Skeletal muscles are considered striated, meaning that one can find alternating bands of dark and light crossing the width of the muscle fibers.
+Skeletal muscles are considered striated, meaning one can find alternating bands of dark and light crossing the width of the muscle fibers.
 Skeletal muscles are generally to be found attached to the skeleton, usually by tendons.
 Skeletal muscles typically function in pairs.
 When one muscle is relaxed, the corresponding muscle usually contracts.
 This process of alternating contracting and relaxing creates physical movement.

 Skeletal muscles can generally be contracted and relaxed at will to perform voluntary functions, such as movement.
 They also control activities such as urination, and defecation.
 Skeletal muscles are also considered crucial to some involuntary functions, like breathing.